ceasermikes002/ceasermikes002/README.md

 ---

 ### About Me
-I am a **YCombinator style**, product focused software engineer who loves the startup thrill and grind, skilled in multiple languages and frameworks (ie; I am versatile and can adapt to unfamiliar stack quickly) who likes to ship and iterate quicky while still mainaining production level code.
+I am a **YCombinator style**, product focused software engineer who loves the startup thrill and grind, skilled in multiple languages and frameworks (ie; I am versatile and can adapt to unfamiliar stack quickly), who likes to ship and iterate quicky while still mainaining production level code.

 ---